Jump to:

 People also ask

 Within the search results will often be a section called People also ask.
-This will show you common questions users are asking around this subject.
-You can improve your own text by answering these questions.
-The Also Asked site, mentioned above, uses this data to populate its results.
+This will show you common questions users ask that are related to your starter keyword.
+You can answer these questions on your own page to make the content more useful.

 Related searches

-At the bottom of each search page, Google encourages further search by suggesting other related search terms.
+At the bottom of each search page, Google encourages further searches by suggesting other related search terms.
 These are just more keywords that you can collect for your research.
-Answer the Public, above, uses this data.

 4. Filter your keywords